Comparability

 Coherence - internal

-There is full consistency.
-All establishments contain the same types of basic information.
+There is full internal consistency.
+All workplaces have consistent background information.